 The terms E1,p, E2,p and E3,p, and E1, E2 and E3 respectively shall be calculated as specified in paragraph 3.2.3.2.3. of this annex.

+For Level 1B

+Calculation of the fuel efficiency FE value for an individual vehicle within an interpolation family using the interpolation method

+For each cycle phase p of the applicable cycle, the fuel efficiency, km/l, for an individual vehicle shall be calculated using the following equation:

+FEind,p=11/FEL,p+E3,p-E1,pE2,p-E1,p×1/FEH,p-1/FEL,p

+The fuel efficiency, km/l,, of the complete cycle for an individual vehicle shall be calculated using the following equation:

+FEind=11/FEL+E3-E1E2-E1×1/FEH-1/FEL

+The terms E1,p, E2,p and E3,p, and E1, E2 and E3 respectively shall be calculated as specified in paragraph 3.2.3.2.3. of this annex.

 3.2.3.2.6.
+For Level 1A

 The individual CO2 value determined in paragraph 3.2.3.2.4. of this annex may be increased by the original equipment manufacturer (OEM).
 In such cases:

 (a) The CO2 phase values shall be increased by the ratio of the increased CO2 value divided by the calculated CO2 value;